MG4 Electric Review 2026: Is It Worth It? | Chinese Cars Asia

 The SE Long Range represents the sweet spot in the range.
 You get 456 km WLTP range, 117 kW DC fast charging, and a well-specced cabin for just over £30,000 — a figure that has genuine class-defying value written all over it.
 The Trophy adds a panoramic roof, Nappa-look leather seats, and a heated steering wheel, which many buyers will find worth the additional £3,000.

-💡 Best Buy Verdict For most buyers, the SE Long Range at ~£30,495 is the pick.
+💡 Best Buy Verdict: For most buyers, the SE Long Range at ~£30,495 is the pick.
 It delivers everything most drivers need — solid range, fast charging, wireless CarPlay — without the unnecessary extras of the Trophy.
 Unless you want a panoramic roof, save the £3,000.

-3. Real-World Range & Charging
+Real-World Range & Charging Performance

 WLTP figures are measured under ideal laboratory conditions.
 Real-world range is what actually matters, and the MG4 acquits itself well here — better than some cars with comparable official figures.

-Real-World Range by Driving Style
+Real-World Range by Driving Scenario

-Typical 15–20% cold weather reduction — on par with the category
+• Winter Driving (0°C): Approximately 270 km.
+Typical 15–20% cold weather reduction — on par with the category average.

-Charging Speed
+Charging Speed & Infrastructure

 The MG4 Long Range supports up to 117 kW DC fast charging via CCS2 — competitive for its price class.
 Using a 100 kW+ public charger, you can add around 100 km of range in 10 minutes and take the battery from 10% to 80% in approximately 35 minutes.
 That’s genuinely practical for a motorway charging stop.